Whitkirk: History

-A church is recorded in The Domesday Survey (1086) as belonging to the manor of Gipton and Colton, and as Whitkirk is the only known medieval church in these area of Leeds, it is reasonable to assume that it is Whitkirk church that is being referred to, in which case it must have a late Anglo- Saxon origin at least.
-The first mention of Whitkirk itself is in 1154–66 in the Early Yorkshire Charters as ‘Witechirche’, meaning ‘white church’.
+A church is recorded in the Domesday Survey (1086) as belonging to the manor of Gipton and Colton, and as Whitkirk is the only known medieval church in these area of Leeds, it is reasonable to assume that it is an earlier building replaced by the current Whitkirk church which is being referred to.
+This would suggest there was a late Anglo-Saxon church at least.
+The first mention of Whitkirk itself was in 1154–66, in the Early Yorkshire Charters referring to "Witechirche", meaning "white church".
 The name has Old English origins, with the ‘chirche’ element subsequently being replaced by the Old Norse ‘kirkja’.
-It is possible that the church was the focus of settlement activity at this period extending into the later medieval.
+It is possible that the church was the focus of settlement activity at this period extending into the later medieval era.

+Hollyshaw Lane, which links Whitkirk with Cross Gates, was formerly known as "Allershaw", referring to local alder trees (cf. the derivation of the name of Chapel Allerton, another Leeds suburb).
+The lane originally led northwards from Whitkirk to Seacroft.

 The renowned civil engineer John Smeaton was born in the local parish of Austhorpe and is buried in Whitkirk churchyard.

 Information

 Whitkirk is 4 miles east of Leeds city centre, and about 1 mile from Cross Gates Railway Station, which has services to Leeds City station and York railway station, and is close to the A63 dual carriageway and M1 motorway, meaning it is an ideal location for commuters.
 The area is well served by regular buses.
 The area has a cricket club which has a large cricket pitch, five tennis courts, a football pitch and a crown green bowling green, along with a large bar area.
 Housing in Whitkirk ranges from detached houses, semi-detached houses and terraced houses.
 It is also home to a Premier Inn, directly next to the Brown Cow public house, a gym, a Co-op, a carpet shop, an undertaker and an estate agent.
-The Temple Newsam War Memorial can be found a few hundred yards along Selby road towards Halton.
+The Temple Newsam War Memorial can be found a few hundred yards along Selby Road towards Halton.

 Education

-Whitkirk has three schools, Whitkirk Primary School, Temple Newsam Halton Primary School, and Temple Moor High School.
+Whitkirk has three schools: Whitkirk Primary School, Temple Newsam Halton Primary School, and Temple Moor High School.
+The former Darcy hospital school was located on Hollyshaw Lane.